ThatCoolCoder/foss-rcas/README.md

             - hacky solution: create an InvalidMappingType
     - if it fails to find positions for spawn, game crashes
 - General refactoring/organizing
+    - add some error checking for the value setter system
     - if input settings screen becomes unperformant, make all the dialogs only be instanced when needed
     - move `Art/Common` -> `Art/Locations/Common`
     - Make all "modules" (EG Propeller, BrushlessMotor, Battery) instanceable scenes? (instead of just scripts)